jlord/git-it/README.md

 - **Node.js**, this is what this app is written in so you'll need this to run it.
 It's an engine for running JavaScript on servers (your computer is a server!) and will live quietly in the background.
 You can **download Node [here](http://nodejs.org/download/)** (For most, you can just pick the **Windows `.msi`** or **Mac `.pkg`** option).
  - If you already have Node and npm, make sure you have updated versions with at least v 1.4.3 for npm.
 - **Text Editor**, if you don't have one already, you may want one for editing code*.
 A few options: [Atom](http://www.atom.io), [Sublime Text](http://www.sublimetext.com/2), [Textmate](http://macromates.com/download), [Brackets](http://brackets.io/).
+- **English locales**, since the backend is English only at the moment.
+If you are using different language on your system, please refer to the corresponding section in the file [TROUBLESHOOT.md](https://github.com/jlord/git-it/blob/master/TROUBLESHOOT.md).

 _*There actually isn't "coding" required to complete Git-it so you're fine to use the default Notepad or TextEdit that comes with Mac/PC._